woutersf/MauticEmailSupressionBundle/README.md

 When a suppression list is linked to:

-- **Segments**: Emails to contacts in those segments are blocked on suppressed dates
+- **Segment Emails**: Broadcast emails sent to segments are blocked on suppressed dates
 - **Campaigns**: Campaign emails are blocked on suppressed dates

 **How it works:**
 - The suppression check happens before email sends
-- If the current date matches a suppressed date for the recipient's segment or campaign, the email is not sent
+- If the current date matches a suppressed date for the email or campaign, the email is not sent
 - Emails are not queued or delayed - they are simply skipped
 - This ensures compliance with blackout periods